addityasingh/istanbul-coverage-enforcer/README.md

 enforce('./examples/coverage.json', './examples/coverage-threshold.json');
 ```

-Refer the `examples`folder for some basic use case examples
+Refer the `examples`folder for basic use case examples as node package and cli

 # Reference and Credits